Michalloo/Polling_tool_app_backend/README.md

 # Polling_tool_app_backend

-This project contains files responsible for a frontend of a web application that acts as a pooling tool.
+This project contains files responsible for a backend of a web application that acts as a pooling tool.
 User after oppening of application can see two buttons, one is used to navigate to page where user can answer a question, second one allows to see responses of previous users of that application.
 When users answers to question showed, thank you message appears.